antoniocoratelli/bookmarks-indicator/README.md

 Just put in `config` file all the folders you want to bookmark (one per line).
 Environment variables like `$HOME` are expanded.

-## one image is worth a thousand words
 ![example](https://raw.githubusercontent.com/antoniocoratelli/bookmarks-indicator/master/res/animation.gif)

 ## requirements